 themselves determined by its informationalinnards?

-all, humans are also - in a strong sense - designed by DNA and we
+all, humans are also - in a strong sense - designed by their DNA and we

 certainly have experiences.
 Thermostats are designed by humans: do